Settling into a new country as digital nomads isn’t always easy…⁣

 These digital nomad statistics tell the whole story of what the digital nomad lifestyle looks like in reality.

-In this blog, we will look at digital nomad statistics on:
+In this blog, we will look at digital nomads statistics on:

 And so much more!
 Strap yourself in as we dive deep into the digital nomad life with these digital nomad statistics.